Utilizing both sides of the balance sheet could help parents gift assets to children in a tax-efficient manner.

 One way to address this situation is to consider borrowing against your assets for gift giving purposes instead of transferring them or liquidating them.
 While it might seem counter-intuitive to take out a loan to give a gift when you have other assets, there may be advantages to this approach: it offers the potential to keep the original investment intact, and no capital gains taxes are triggered for either the giver or the recipient.
 This approach would have expenses, such as lender fees to initiate the loan and interest on the loan.
 But it may be worth consideration.

-Since interest rates are still relatively low, it might make sense to obtain a residential mortgage loan cash-out refinance of your first or second home in order to gift the loan proceeds.
+Since interest rates are still low relative to where they were in late 2018, it might make sense to obtain a mortgage loan cash-out refinance of real estate you own in order to gift the loan proceeds.
 A cash-out refinance replaces your existing mortgage with a new, larger one.
-Of course, the interest rate may be different from your original rate, and the monthly payments on your new loan may be larger.
+The interest rate may be different from your original rate, and the monthly payments on your new loan may be larger.

 Your home is not the only asset that can be a source of capital.
 Another type of secured loan is a securities based loan (SBL).
 An SBL allows individuals to borrow money using eligible securities in a brokerage account as collateral.
 In the home buying scenario, an SBL could be an option in place of transferring the stock to your daughter for her to sell.
 Instead, you could take a loan against those securities and gift the loan proceeds made against that stock.
 In doing so, you may be able to defer any capital gains taxes until you’re ready to sell, while continuing to enjoy any dividends or potential appreciation the equity generates.